MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [`Model evaluation`] D. Assessing the performance of the trained model using metrics like accuracy and precision. `This is the correct answer because model evaluation involves measuring how well the model performs.`
 - [`Model training`] E. Teaching the model to make predictions based on the training data. `This is the correct answer because model training involves using data to train the model to make accurate predictions.`

-## Q: Steps to Deploy an Azure Machine Learning Model
+## Q19: Steps to Deploy an Azure Machine Learning Model

 > You plan to deploy an Azure Machine Learning model as a service that will be used by client applications.
 What are the three processes you should perform in sequence before deploying the model?